 However, at some consumer shows visitors do not have badges or business cards, so a manual system may be best.
 Remember, the quicker and easier it is for you to capture their details, the smoother and more pleasant it will be for your visitor.

 Record also any special details and timescales, who else they are considering and make a note of any buying cycles or budgets.

 Amongst the best systems I have seen are those which additionally categorise their leads into some sort of urgency list - for example, hot, warm and cold.
 In this way when the leads are being followed up (and let's face it, often it is not the stand personnel who subsequently follow up) the salespeople know whom to contact first.
 A good tip is to ensure everyone involved understands and adheres to the same definitions of hot, warm or cold or a scale of one to ten.

 When then should you follow up?
 Smarter exhibitors, who are more on the ball than most, follow up their leads whilst the show is happening, rather than waiting until the dust settles afterwards.

 Once the show is over, by all means copy, analyse and input your data, but you should also ensure a copy goes straight to the sales team.
-Some of the leads may be so hot that a more switched-on competitor (or less analytic) could steal a march on you whilst you are still debriefing and sorting your prizes.
+Some of the leads may be so hot that a more switched-on (or less analytic) competitor could steal a march on you whilst you are still debriefing and sorting your prizes.
 Most leads gathered will be hot and need to be followed up within three or four days of the event.
-Some can wait but an acknowledgement or commitment to the next step should also be agreed within those post-event days.
+Some can wait, but an acknowledgement or commitment to the next step should also be agreed within those post-event days.